MECLabTUDA/Lifelong-nnUNet/documentation/multihead_architecture.md

 # nnU-Net Continual Learning extension: Multi-Head Architecture

 This is a general description on how to use the Multi-Head Architecture that enables the training on a stream of datasets resulting in task specific heads.
 The idea is to use either a pre-trained or freshly initialized *-- given the provided arguments --* `Generic_UNet` and split the network into a shared body and task specific head.
-Whenever the network is trained on a new dataset, a new head will be added and trained correspondingly.
-The implementation can be found [here](https://github.com/camgbus/Lifelong-nnUNet/blob/continual_learning/nnunet_ext/network_architecture/MultiHead_Module.py).
+Whenever the network is trained on a new dataset, a new head should be added and trained correspondingly.
+The implementation of the corresponding Trainer can be found [here](https://github.com/camgbus/Lifelong-nnUNet/blob/continual_learning/nnunet_ext/training/network_training/multihead/nnUNetTrainerMultiHead.py).

-In the following, the module will be further discussed.
+In the following, the Multi-Head Architecture and provided Module will be further discussed.
 Note that the module was developed in such a way that it is not limited to the use of a `Generic_UNet` since any network inheriting `nn.Module` can be used to be split.

 ### Initialize a Multi-Head Network
 For the initialization of a Multi-Head Network, the following arguments have to be provided: